 Addiction is a difficult situation for everyone involved.
 Not only does the addicted person suffer, but their friends and family can too.
 Finding out someone you care about has an addiction is a taxing thought, and your first instinct will be to help them, but there are certain ways to approach the situation.
-It is important to speak to an addicted person in a constructive manner to open the lines of communication.
+It is important when asking ‘how to speak to an addict’ or someone in rehab that you speak in a constructive manner to open the lines of communication.

 Show Your Support

 You may not agree with the behaviour of the person with an addiction, and they may have hurt you and others through their actions, but to gain trust you must give trust.
 Speak to them in an honest and matter of fact way, but do not blame or criticise them.
 Instead, remind them that you are speaking up because you care.
 If their health and wellbeing are in jeopardy, or the fabrics of their relationships are torn, let them know that you are willing to support them in recovery.

 Be Very Specific